bahramali/NFTMonitoring/README.md

 are discarded before being stored.

-Both the temperature chart and the historical bands chart show the data for the selected time range only.
-They remain static until you press **Apply** again to refresh the view.
+Both the temperature chart and the historical bands chart show the data for the selected time range.
+They refresh automatically as new readings arrive, but you still need to press **Apply** after changing the filters to update the view.

 You can inspect past readings by selecting a time range with the "Historical Bands" controls in the dashboard.
 After choosing start and end times, press **Apply** to render a line chart of all bands for that period.
-The chart does not refresh automatically, so you can examine historical trends without incoming data shifting the view.
+New readings automatically extend the chart while the selected range is active.
 You can also specify minimum and maximum PPFD values to adjust the chart's Y axis and zoom in on particular intensity ranges.